 To achieve this mandate, CalBRE develops and promulgates rules governing the licensure, conduct and discipline of real estate practitioners statewide.
 These rules are found in the Regulations of the Real Estate Commissioner, contained in the California Code of Regulations.
 [10 CCR §2705-3109]

 In July 2014, the DRE was folded into the Department of Consumer Affairs (DCA), where it became a bureau (hence CalBRE) within that department as part of Governor Jerry Brown’s Government Reorganization Plan of 2012.
-The DCA provides administrative support to the Bureau of Real Estate and the dozens of other semiautonomous bureaus, boards and commissions under the department’s umbrella.
+The DCA provides administrative support to CalBRE and the dozens of other semi-autonomous bureaus, boards and commissions under the department’s umbrella.
 [Calif.
 Gov. Code §8523]

-Reorganization did not, however, affect the role of Office of the Real Estate Commissioner.
-CalBRE is still lead by the Commissioner of Real Estate.
+Reorganization did not affect the role of Office of the Real Estate Commissioner.
+CalBRE is still led by the Commissioner of Real Estate.
 Commissioners are appointed by the governor, typically for the duration of the governor’s term in office or until the commissioner resigns.

 Since 2013, that role has been filled by Commissioner Wayne E. Bell.
 Commissioner Bell is the first person to attain the position of Commissioner from within the agency during its long history.
 Prior to his appointment, Commissioner Bell served as the chief legal counsel to his predecessor for seven years.
 During that time Bell also had a hand in CalBRE’s regulatory, legislative, disciplinary and recovery account functions.